 New Jersey Lawyers at Lyons & Associates, P.C.
 Represent Clients in Multiple Practice Areas

-If you need help with a legal issue, the New Jersey lawyers at Lyons & Associates, P.C. can provide assistance.
+If you need help with a legal issue, our New Jersey lawyers at Lyons & Associates, P.C. can provide assistance.
 We will represent your interests and help you achieve the resolution that works best for you.
 Call us at 908-575-9777 or contact us online today to schedule an initial consultation about your case.
 Located in Somerville and Morristown, New Jersey, we proudly serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.